Four-Year Graduation Guarantee

-The purpose of the Four Year guarantee is to facilitate a student's goal to graduate in four years with a Bachelors degree through a contract with Pacific.
+The purpose of the four-year graduation guarantee is to facilitate a student's goal to graduate in four years with a Bachelors degree through a contract with University of the Pacific.
 If Pacific does not meet its part of the contract, the cost of the additional course would be paid by the university.

 - Declare and be admitted to a major by the beginning of the sophomore year by filing a Change of Program form.
 You may change majors, if at the time you make a change, you can still meet the requirements of the new major and graduate within four calendar years.

 - Remain in good academic standing (2.00 GPA - major and institutional) at the University.

 - Complete 32 semester hours of units each year for four years as required by the college and major, and meet all degree progress checkpoints.